windwalker-io/ventoviro.github.io/.vaseman/entries/about/index.md

  after months thinking, we decided to create a framework to fill the missing position between Symfony and Laravel.
 There are something we can do better than others, we don't want to lose it.

-We know PHP developers has already sick of too many frameworks in this world, so we don't change too many things.
+We know PHP developers has already sick of too many frameworks in this world, so we don't change too mush thing.
 We try to make some architecture similar to current frameworks and common PHP practices, and make the interface VERY VERY simple to understand.
 We hope Windwalker will not bring too much pain on learning it.
 If you don't want to use Windwalker framework, but there is useful package which you are interested, you may install and use it easily.